- A franchise provides entrepreneurs with the opportunity to buy an established business with branding and processes in

 - Where you want to open the franchise

-- Why you are interested in their franchise and what do you already know about it.
+- Why you are interested in their franchise and what you already know about it

 4. Set up your “discovery day” meeting.

-Prior to COVID-19, the corporate office of a franchise would hold a standard face-to-face meeting with the prospective franchisee.
-During this meeting, commonly known as the “discovery day,” you get to know each other better, and you can ask all the questions you’d like before making a commitment to buying a franchise.
+Prior to the COVID-19 pandemic, the corporate office of a franchise would hold a standard face-to-face meeting with the prospective franchisee.
+During this meeting, commonly known as the “discovery day,” you get to know each other better and you can ask all the questions you’d like before making a commitment to buying a franchise.

-During the pandemic, however, discovery days are being held virtually.
-As part of the virtual meeting, you should hope to get a virtual tour of the franchise.
+Since the pandemic, however, discovery days are more often held virtually.
+As a part of the virtual meeting, you should hope to get a virtual tour of the franchise.
 When your discovery day is held depends on the franchise; some choose to schedule the meetings during the very beginning of the recruitment process, while others prefer to hold them toward the end.

 5. Apply for financing.